How to Make Good Toddler Sleep a Habit

-We spoke with him recently about sleep disorders, and what goes into changing bedtime behavior.
+We spoke with him recently about sleep disorders, and what goes into changing bedtime behavior and how to get your toddler to sleep.
 What he told us will change the way you view your child when you struggle at bedtime.

 “Frustrating as it is, parents, you can’t control the child’s behavior.
 But you CAN change the cue, or the consequence, or both.”